Applying for Public Assistance

 - I have a disability.
 Can I get help applying?

-- What if English is not my first language?
+- English is not my first language.

-- Can I apply myself?
-Does someone do it for me?
+- Can someone apply for me?

-- What is verification?
+- What is “verification”?

-- DSHS denied my application.
+- DSHS turned me down.
 Now what?

 - How do I get ready for an administrative hearing?